toleksa/felfel/README.md

 ## Steps

-Instruction was prepared for Ubuntu 22.04
+Instruction made on Ubuntu 22.04

 ### 1